Dutch colonial empire: Post-Napoleonic era (1815–1945)

-Slavery was not abolished in the Dutch Caribbean colonies until 1863, long after those of Britain and France, though by this time only 6,500 slaves remained.
+Slavery was not abolished in the Dutch Caribbean colonies until 1863 (this day is called Keti Koti), long after those of Britain and France, though by this time only 6,500 slaves remained.
 In Suriname, slave holders demanded compensation from the Dutch government for freeing slaves, whilst in Sint Maarten, abolition of slavery in the French half in 1848 led slaves in the Dutch half to take their own freedom.
 In Suriname, after the abolition of slavery, Chinese workers were encouraged to immigrate as indentured labourers, as were Javanese, between 1890 and 1939.